Vegan Options at Subway, From the Veggie Delite to a DIY Sandwich

-While ordering vegetarian or vegan at Subway, the sandwich artist may be slightly taken aback — but trust us — the reaction is something you'll used to after a few years of plant-based eating.
+While ordering vegetarian or vegan at Subway, the sandwich artist may be slightly taken aback — but trust us, the reaction is something you'll get used to after a few years of plant-based eating.
 That aside, it is totally possible to eat vegan at Subway, as long as you know what to order.

-Keep reading for tips on how to eat vegan at Subway.
+Keep reading for tips on how to eat vegan at Subway in the U.S., as well as a few fun facts about eating vegan at Subway abroad.

 T.L.C (Tastes Like Chicken) Sub is coming to Subway U.K.

-Subway announced its U.K. restaurants will be serving a new sub featuring vegan chicken, called the T.L.C.
+In December 2020, Subway announced that its U.K. restaurants were introducing a new sub featuring vegan chicken, called the T.L.C.
 (Tastes Like Chicken), as per Plant-Based News.
-It's apparently "packed with all the delicious flavor of the original, made with a bespoke recipe designed to mimic roast chicken breast strips," as per the brand, and it can be ordered as a six-inch or Footlong Sub, a salad, or a wrap.
-Count us in.
+It was "packed with all the delicious flavor of the original, made with a bespoke recipe designed to mimic roast chicken breast strips," as per the brand, and it could be ordered as a six-inch or Footlong Sub, a salad, or a wrap.
+Unfortunately, as of 2023, it appears that the T.L.C. is no more.

-The Veggie Delite is Subway's only vegan pre-made sandwich.
+The Veggie Delite is Subway's only vegan pre-made sandwich in the U.S.

 Subway has a few meatless proteins, at select locations.

-Subways throughout the U.S. and Canada have also partnered with Beyond Meat to bring plant-based eaters the Meatless Meatball Marinara, featuring plant-based meatballs, marinara sauce, and parmesan cheese (which can be omitted to make the sandwich vegan).
-The Meatless Meatball Marinara sub costs about $5.50, comparable to your standard Meatball Marinara.
+In August 2019, Subways across the U.S. and Canada also partnered with Beyond Meat to bring plant-based eaters the Meatless Meatball Marinara, featuring plant-based meatballs, marinara sauce, and parmesan cheese (which could be omitted to make the sandwich vegan).
+Unfortunately, this was a limited-time offering, only at select locations.

 Which bread is vegan at Subway?